destinygg/destinypositions/docs/politics.md

 My primary disappointment with most socialists is the broader lack of understanding concerning the general functions of their economic systems.
 A few issues without satisfactory answers are:

-- How do we decide which businesses are allowed to exist in a socialist society without allowing capital investment?
+- How do we decide which businesses get funded without allowing capital investment from private parties?
 - Is any form of investment whatsoever allowed in a socialist society?
 How do businesses raise additional capital for expansion?
 - How are labor markets determined in a socialist society?
 What if everyone wants to become a teacher?
-- How can we accurately calculate which goods/services a society needs if we do away with the commodity form? ie: calculation problem
+- How can we [accurately calculate](https://en.wikipedia.org/wiki/Economic_calculation_problem) which goods/services a society needs if we do away with the commodity form?

 ### Online Socialist Activism